-For many bloggers, the idea of being able to increase engagement is something they spend a lot of time considering.
+For many bloggers and content creators, the idea of being able to increase engagement is something they spend a lot of time considering.
 It’s one thing to have huge page views and a high number of followers on social media, but for those numbers to be worth anything, you have to have an engaged readership.

-While it’s possible to have a successful blog without this, it’s not ideal.
-Blogging is at its best when there is feedback; when it stimulates discussion and thoughts between what becomes a mini-community.
+While it’s possible to have a successful blog or influencer account without this, it’s not ideal.
+Content creation is at its best when there is feedback; when it stimulates discussion and thoughts between what becomes a mini-community.
 For long-term sustainability in your blogging endeavours, an engaged readership is far more prized than a huge amount of social media followers.
 Those followers could vanish at a moment’s notice, but an engaged reader will not.
 They’ll stick with you through for the long haul.

 With all the talk of engaging readers and how valuable this can be, it’s easy to overlook one simple truth: this engagement goes both ways.
 You can’t expect readers to constantly give engagement and energy, endlessly retweeting you, commenting on your blog, liking your Instagram – but remain behind a wall.
 This engagement should go both ways.